UIUC-iSchool-DataViz/is445_obuobg_spring2025/week14/lecture14p1.md

 ---

-## Next Week's Class: Online only

-Time to finalize Final Project, Part 3 submissions.

----

-## Reminder: Streamlit Activity Feedback Survey

-We appreciate your input!

----

 ## Notes on Final, Part 3

 Due dates:
- 1. First draft of Part 3 -- due Dec 11, will get feedback course participants
+ 1. First draft of Part 3 -- due May 7, will get feedback course participants
- 1. Post your link in the Canvas forum to get feedback from classmates -- Dec 12 (**all group members must do this**)
+ 1. Post your link in the Canvas forum to get feedback from classmates -- May 8 (**all group members must do this**)
- 1. Provide feedback for 3 randomly assigned classmates -- due Dec 15
+ 1. Provide feedback for 3 randomly assigned classmates -- due May 13
- 1. Final chance to resubmit your Part 3 -- Dec 18
+ 1. Final chance to resubmit your Part 3 -- May 16
- 1. Submit video about final project -- Dec 18
+ 1. Submit video about final project -- May 16

 **Please be aware these are hard deadlines -- no extensions available**